-- verify professional qualifications as appropriate by viewing original certificates.
-The Teacher Services system should be used to verify any award of qualified teacher status (QTS) and the completion of teacher induction or probation. - ensure the candidate is checked against the prohibition from teaching orders see paragraph 5.1. - ensure the candidate is checked against the prohibition from management roles (section 128) check where applicable (part of barred list check for those in regulated activity) - see paragraph 5.1. - ensure the candidate completes a childcare disqualification declaration (where appropriate) see paragraph 5.5.
+- Verify the candidate's mental and physical fitness to carry out their work responsibilities.
+A job applicant can be asked relevant questions about disability and health in order to establish that they have the physical and mental capacity for the specific role see paragraph 5.3. - Verify the candidate's right to work in the UK.
+Advice on this can be found on the Gov.uk website. - Since 1 July 2021 candidates from an EEA Country are required to provide evidence of having obtained settled status under the EU Settlement Scheme. - Since January 2021, any overseas external candidates must apply for a VISA via the New Points Based Immigration Scheme. - If the candidate has lived or worked outside the UK, make any further checks we feel are appropriate which would include an overseas police check see paragraph 5.4. - Verify professional qualifications as appropriate by viewing original certificates.
+The Teacher Services system should be used to verify any award of qualified teacher status (QTS) and the completion of teacher induction or probation. - Ensure the candidate is checked against the prohibition from teaching orders see paragraph 5.1. - Ensure the candidate is checked against the prohibition from management roles (section 128) check where applicable (part of barred list check for those in regulated activity) see paragraph 5.1. - Ensure the candidate completes a childcare disqualification declaration (where appropriate) see paragraph 5.5.